amphitheatre-app/desktop/README.md

 double-clicking, right-click and choose "Open".
 This will successfully open the app.

+**_What platforms are supported?_**

+Amphitheatre Desktop can run on Windows, macOS and Linux on a great range of CPU architectures.
+However, the x86_64 architecture is the main focus in development.
+Official builds for the ARM64 architecture are also provided for macOS and Linux.
+It is likely possible to compile the application on other platforms as well.

 In any case don't hesitate to [open an issue](https://github.com/amphitheatre-app/desktop/issues), and I will do my best to help you!